yochaigal/cairn/resources/converting-monsters.md

 # Converting Monsters

 There is no perfect system for converting from other systems.
-Here are some tips that might help with the process.
+Below are some tips that might help with the process!

 ## The Basics
 Review the instructions in the [SRD](https://cairnrpg.com/cairn-srd/#creating-monsters).
 A couple of things to keep in mind: